martinthomson/quic-tls/draft-thomson-quic-tls.md

 fatal error.
 Timestamps on protected frames MAY be saved and used once the TLS handshake completes successfully.

-An endpoint MUST save the last protected `WINDOW_UPDATE` frame it receives for each stream and apply the values once the TLS handshake completes.
+An endpoint MAY save the last protected `WINDOW_UPDATE` frame it receives for each stream and apply the values once the TLS handshake completes.
+Failing to do this might result in temporary stalling of affected streams.

-Editor's Note:

-: Ugh.
-This last one is pretty ugly.
-Maybe we should just make the TLS handshake exempt from flow control up to the Finished message.
-Then we can prohibit unauthenticated `WINDOW_UPDATE` messages.
-We would still likely want to account for the packets sent and received, since to do otherwise would create some hairy special cases.
-That means that stalling is possible, but it means that we can avoid ugly rules like the above.

 # Connection ID